igavriel/unity-poc/broken-mirror/README.md

 # 🪞 Broken Mirror

 > Two sides.
 One fate.
-Control both.
-Survive together.
+Control both missiles.
+Survive the flow.

-**Broken Mirror** is a dual-control endless runner game genre made in Unity.
-The player controls two balls on a split-screen, avoiding falling obstacles while managing coordination and survival.
-The game is a POC (Proof of Concept) built using basic Unity 2D objects and systems.
+**Broken Mirror** is a dual-control endless runner game made in Unity.
+The player controls two missile-like avatars built from basic Unity objects, racing over a mirrored river landscape.
+The screen is split in two — like a broken mirror — and both sides reflect a parallel challenge.
+The game is a POC (Proof of Concept) built using Unity's 2D system to explore synchronized gameplay and spatial awareness.

 ---

 ## 🎮 Gameplay

-- The screen is split vertically into two halves.
+- The screen is split vertically into two halves — a "broken mirror" over an endless river.
-- The player controls **two balls simultaneously**, one on each side.
+- The player controls **two missiles simultaneously**, one on each side.
 - **Falling triangles** and **lines of cubes** appear from the top of the screen.
-- If either ball touches an obstacle, it begins to get dragged down.
+- If either player touches an obstacle, it begins to get dragged down.
-- If a ball reaches the **bottom** of the screen, it's **Game Over**.
+- If a player reaches the **bottom** of the screen, it's **Game Over**.
 - Goal: **Survive as long as possible**.

 ---

 ## 🛠 Features

-- 2D physics-based ball movement
+- 2D physics-based player movement
 - Touch + keyboard control support (mobile & WebGL)
 - Procedural spawning of triangle obstacles and cube lines
 - Dynamic obstacle behavior (random color, size, drag mechanics)